Lie's Third Theorem for Lie $\infty$-Algebras: Introduction

+A key ingredient in Sullivan's theory is an ``integration'' procedure which leverages simplicial de Rham theory to produce a Kan simplicial set from a nilpotent Lie $\infty$-algebra.
+Building on this, Henriques \cite{Hen} proved in 2008 the existence of an integration functor

-from the category of finite type {\em Lie $\infty$-algebras}, i.e. finite type, homologically and non-negatively graded $L_\infty$-algebras, to the category of infinite dimensional Lie $\infty$-groups, i.e. reduced Kan simplicial Banach manifolds.
-Following joint work of the first author \cite{RZ} with Zhu, this extends canonically to a ``partially left-exact'' $\infty$-functor, where the source is presented as an $\infty$-category via its category of fibrant objects structure, as constructed by the first author in \cite{R}, and the target, via its structure of an incomplete category of fibrant objects as in \cite{RZ}.
+from the category of {\it all} finite type Lie $\infty$-algebras over $\R$ to the category of infinite dimensional {\bf Lie $\infty$-groups}, i.e.\, reduced Kan simplicial Banach manifolds (Def.\ \ref{d:inftygpd}).\footnote{Simultaneously, Getzler \cite{Get} gave a detailed study of the integration of nilpotent $L_\infty$-algebras, which foreshadows some of the present work and which we discuss below.} By later joint work of the first author \cite{RZ} with Zhu, \eqref{eq:intro-int} extends canonically to a ``partially left-exact'' $\infty$-functor, where the source is presented as an $\infty$-category via its category of fibrant objects structure, as constructed by the first author in \cite{R}, and the target, via its structure of an incomplete category of fibrant objects as in \cite{RZ}.\\

-A long-standing goal in this area has been a suitable Lie theory for these objects, with the main results to date being Getzler \cite{Get} in the nilpotent case and \cite{SevSir} for part of the local story.
-Our goal here is to prove the following global analogue of ``Lie's third theorem.''

-\begin{theorem*} Let $L$ be a finite type Lie $\infty$-algebra.
-Then there exists a finite dimensional Lie $\infty$-group $\cG$ and a weak equivalence